simphony/docs/docs/source/api_ref.md

 # API Reference
-This document is for developers of OSP-core, it contains the API functions
+This document is for developers and/or advanced users of OSP-core, it contains all API details.

-## Cuds class
+## CUDS
 ```eval_rst
 .. autoclass:: osp.core.cuds.Cuds
     :members: